dwt/pyexpect/README.md

     Expect 'foo' to equal 'bar'.

-Thus the mapping from the error message is immediate and complete saving you minutes each time, enhancing your focus, productivity and - most important - your enjoyment when working with these expectations.
+Thus the mapping from the error message is immediate and complete saving you minutes each time, enhancing your focus, productivity and - most important - your enjoyment when working with unit tests.

-As a bonus they are not coupled to any TestCase class so you can easily reuse them anywhere in your code to formalize expectations that your code has about some internal state.
-Oh and they are shorter, so you even have less to write while getting clearer and more to the point assertions.
+As a bonus all these exceptions are not coupled to any TestCase class so you can easily reuse them anywhere in your code to formalize expectations that your code has about some internal state.
+Sometimes called 'Design by Contract' or 'Fail Fast' programming.
+Oh and these expectations are generally shorter, so you even have less to type while getting clearer and more to the point assertions into your tests.
 Almost like having a cake and eating it too!

 ## So give me the features!

 Glad you ask!
 Here you go

 1. Lots of included matchers: Take a look at the source to see all the assertions you need to get started.
-From `is_equal` over `to_be` and `to_raise` till `to_match` - we've got you covered.
+From `equals` over `be` or `is_` and `raises` till `matches` - we've got you covered.
 And not only that, but each matcher has some aliasses so you can use the variant that reads the best in your assertion.

     Some examples:

         expect(True).is_.true()
         expect(True).is_true()
-        expect(True).is_equal(True)
+        expect(True).equals(True)
+        expect(True).is_.equal(True)
         expect(True) == True
         expect(raising_calable).raises()
         expect(raising_calable).to_raise()